henrypoydar/couchrest-rails/README.md

 * Support a default database for all CouchRestRails::Document models
 * Gemify
 * Add more parseable options to couchdb.yml

-_Please don't submit any pull requests with failing specs_

 ## License